Remote control 4.0 for Alto Trevigiano Servizi

 With the adoption of the remote control system based on SENECA technologies and on the Siemens WinCC OA SCADA, Alto Trevigiano Servizi has created part of its automated infrastructure for the remote management of the production and distribution plants of the integrated water service (SII) with the aim of optimizing the use of resources and constantly improve the quality of service, equipping the plants with both local and distributed intelligence.

-For the Schievenin area, the most complex and ramified, the PLCs installed to manage all the substations on the RS485 bus connected via radio modem and is interconnected to the Scada with the use of the Modbus TCP protocol encapsulated in a VPN (Virtual Private Network).
+For the Schievenin area, the most complex and ramified, the PLCs installed to manage all the substations on the RS485 bus connected via radio modem and are interconnected to the Scada with the use of the Modbus TCP protocol encapsulated in a VPN (Virtual Private Network).

-Fig.1 Map of the Schievenin valley with geolocation of the radio modems
+Fig.1 Map of the Schievenin Valley with geolocation of the radio modems

 With the IEC 61131 development environment, the ZPASS2-S PLC has been programmed with specific routines for the management of water meters for the metering and historicization of consumption, management of relays for the loading of remote tanks, management of rain gauges, management of chlorination systems, acquisition of measurements and communication with the SCADA.